 The Fight for Relevance: Is Print Marketing Viable or Dead?

 The so-called Kindle revolution changed publishing in 2008.
-Ever since pundits have been predicting the death of print.
-Back in 1984, Ghostbusters‘ Egon Spengler even pronounced that “print is dead”.
+Ever since, pundits have been predicting the death of print.
+Back in 1984, Ghostbusters‘ Egon Spengler even pronounced that “print is dead.”
+However, print marketing is often associated with higher brand recognition and recall compared to digital advertising, showing its enduring value in marketing.

 Print vs Digital: The Main Problem

 Digital advertising remains the leader in terms of reach, targeting, and cost.
-You can create a Facebook ad and be sure it will only display to people that match your customer avatar.
+You can create a Facebook or Google ad and be sure it will only display to people who match your customer avatar.
+However, print advertising with newspapers triples ad campaign effectiveness when combined with digital advertising, showcasing the power of a multi-channel approach.

-By contrast, traditional print advertising relies on a ‘spray and pray’ approach.
-Get your adverts into as many places as possible and hope your target customers happen to see it.
+By contrast, traditional print advertising relies on a “spray and pray” approach.
+Get your adverts into as many places as possible and hope your target customers happen to see them.

 Targeting is much more basic.
 For example, a brand selling fitness products might place ads in or near a gym.